Youth Music Education

 (Conductor of the Orchestra Leads)

 Maestro Intriligator visits music, band, and orchestra classes at area K-12 schools as well as Laramie County Community College to convey the virtues of playing an instrument and the value of those skills later in life.
 This program focuses on the importance of choosing an instrument they love to play, having fun with music, and helping students develop better musicianship through performance feedback.

 Recent research shows that skills developed in the music classroom can help students to achieve in other areas.
 These programs reach students outside the music classroom and help them to make connections across the disciplines.

-CSO’s writing contest asks 3rd and 4th grade students at LCSD #1 elementary schools to write a creative response to a selection from one of the season’s concerts.
-The submissions will be displayed at the Cheyenne Civic Center during the February Masterpiece concert for the audience to enjoy.
-Winners will be acknowledged on stage and winning responses will be printed in the concert program.
+CSO’s writing contest asks 3rd and 4th grade students at LCSD #1 and #2 elementary schools to write a creative response to a selection from one of the season’s concerts.
+The submissions are displayed at the Cheyenne Civic Center during the concert for the audience to enjoy.
+Winners are acknowledged on stage and winning responses are printed in the concert program.
 Students and their family members receive vouchers to attend the concert at no cost.

 (Students Enjoy a Ticket)

 To encourage the attendance of young people at concerts, approximately 800 free tickets are distributed throughout the season to Cheyenne high school and Laramie County Community College music students.
 In addition, students of any age who are not enrolled in music classes may purchase tickets to CSO’s Masterpiece concerts at a discounted price.